Godavari Arch Bridge: Planning

-Godavari Arch Bridge was to be built to replace the Havelock Bridge, which had served its full utility.
+Godavari Arch Bridge was to be built to replace and the Havelock Bridge, which had served its full utility.
 Initial plans made for the bridge considered a superstructure made of steel.
 But, as the usage of concrete as construction material had become popular since its introduction in the 1930s, the issue of type of superstructure was re–examined by the Indian Railways.
 It was decided to examine the possibility of evolving a prestressed concrete bridge with a 97.55 m span.
 Firms were pre-qualified for the purpose with preferred options suggested for submission of offers, and for the preference of steel girder or concrete girder.

 Among the three firms which were shortlisted to submit proposals, two firms opted for concrete bridge and one for steel bridge.
 On the basis of these proposals, the authorities at Indian Railways prepared the Terms of Reference prescribing the design criteria.
 Following this, the three qualified firms, the Research Design and Standards Organization and the Railway Board were taken into consideration to indicate their views and comments on the Terms of Reference.
 And, subsequently the design criteria for the bridge was finalised.

 The proposals received from the three firms were examined by Proof Consultants who recommended that the design offered by Hindustan Construction Company be accepted.
 It proposed the bowstring-girder type concrete arch of span 92.552 m with prestressed concrete box girder to act as the tie.
 Following this recommendation, the proposal of Hindustan Construction Company was accepted considering its technical feasibility and financial viability.
 Hindustan Construction Company won the order to plan, design and build the bridge.